- unsafe.Pointer

 Code example (Java)

-// In Java, there is no such mechanism
+// In Java, such a mechanism does not exist

 public class Main {